-Applicants with less than three years of post-PhD research experience must include their PhD supervisor as a referee.

-Referees should not have a conflict of interest with the applicant, i.e. they should not hold a line of management role over the applicant at the proposed host institution, and they should not be directly involved in the applicant's proposed research.
-An exemption to this rule is allowed for the supervisor of an applicant's PhD programme (who could now be the applicant's current postdoctoral supervisor) as discussed above.
+Applicants must include their PhD or postdoctoral supervisor as one of their referees.
+While it is anticipated that the PhD or postdoctoral supervisor may have a conflict of interest, the other two referees should not have a conflict of interest with the applicant, i.e. they should not hold a line of management role over the applicant or vice versa at the proposed host institution, and they should not be directly involved in the applicant's proposed research.

 Referees are asked to score applicants abilities on a series of five questions.
+Scores provided by referees will not be shared with applicants.

 Referees are additionally given the opportunity to give an overall free text reference of the applicant that supports and further explains the given scores.
-The free text will be made available to the selection panel if the application is selected for final review.
+This can be made available to the applicant (Q6 - Any other constructive feedback to the applicant) or made confidential, i.e. will only be made available to the Selection Panel (Q7 - Any other confidential comments about the applicant).